-Income taxes There is no exemption from recognizing a deferred income tax for the initial recognition of an asset or liability in a transaction that is not a business combination.
+transaction that is not a business combination.
 The carrying amount of the asset or liability acquired is adjusted for the amount of the deferred income tax recognized.
-All deferred income tax assets are recognized to the extent that it is "more likely than not" that the deferred income tax assets will be realized.
-A deferred income tax is not recognized if it arises from the initial recognition of an asset or liability in a transaction that is not a business combination, and at the time of the transaction affects neither accounting profit nor taxable profit.
+All deferred income tax assets are recognized to the extent that it is "more likely than not" that the deferred income tax assets will be realized. combination, and at the time of the transaction affects neither accounting profit nor taxable profit.
 A deferred tax asset is recognized if it is "probable" that it will be realized.
-The Company does not expect the difference in recognition of deferred income tax to have any significant change in the future.
 "Probable" in this context is not defined and does not necessarily mean "more likely than not".
-The Company is in the final stages of quantifying the impact of this difference.
+The Company is in the final stages of quantifying the impact of this difference. --- -- ---